mat-docs/ATLAS.Site/docs/key-functionality/configure/system-monitor/using-sm/index.md

 - Customisable desktop layout with multiple window types
 - Logging and export of data
 - Integration with Data Wizard and other analysis tools

-Use the sections below to navigate through menus, windows, parameters, and configuration options.